JaviEzpeleta/h3lp-hackathon/README.md

 ### Dynamic User Interface

-Clean, responsive interface with smooth animations and transitions built with modern React patterns and TailwindCSS.
+Clean, interface (not mobile-ready yet, sorry!) with smooth animations and transitions built with modern React patterns and TailwindCSS.

 ### Product Management